 4. Try surgical gloves

-Many of our Invisalign clients report that surgical gloves can also increase your grip on the aligners, although not the thick rubber gloves that you may use for house work.
+Many of our Invisalign clients report that surgical gloves can also increase your grip on the aligners, although not the thick rubber gloves that you may use for housework.
 You need the very fine type that you buy in boxes of 50 or 100.
-These allow you to feel what you are doing, but still increase grip.
+These allow you to feel what you are doing, but still, increase your grip.

 5. Use an aligner hook

 I am informed that these are available on Amazon and are known as an outie.
 Looking similar to a crochet hook but designed specifically for removing clear braces they hook under the edge of the aligner and lift it away from the tooth.
 They are especially helpful for people with attachments.